-Reputational risk is often a consequence of a materialised operational or compliance risk and refers to the risk of damage to the company through deterioration of the reputation among customers and other stakeholders.
+Reputational risk is often a consequence of a materialised operational or compliance risk and refers to the risk of damage to the company through deterioration of its reputation among customers and other stakeholders.

 When operational risks and compliance risks are assessed by the line organisation, the reputational risk is also evaluated.
 The risks are assessed based on likelihood and impact.
-Some processes, such as the claims process, are especially sensitive to reputational risk.
+Some processes, such as marketing and claims handling, are especially sensitive to reputational risk.
 Identified reputational risks are managed by the business and, when applicable, also by the Communication department.
-Twice a year a risk assessment is reported to the Operational Risk Committee by the Head of Communication.
+A risk assessment is reported to the Operational Risk Committee by the Head of Communication at least twice a year.